 Armor.
 Maybe there's some armor in the future that needs multiple shots to get through, breaking through would be easier if you can hit the same spot.
 Though otherwise... a useless function

-Two possibilites that I can guess.
-The First would basically be what the above troper says, you only need to shoot the spot once and then you can hide behind cover and hose the target with bullets with impunity.
+Two possibilities that I can guess.
+The First would basically be that you only need to shoot the spot once and then you can hide behind cover and hose the target with bullets with impunity.
 Alternatively, a more advanced feature would allow you to hone in on someone else's hit.

 It might just be feature creep.
 As long as it looks impressive in a demonstration, it couldn't hurt sales.

 This seems the most likely, especially compared with the other ludicrous features the gun has.
 Clearly the ZF-1 was meant to be showy, not a practical military weapon.
 Quite why the Mangalore, a so-called warrior race, were so enamoured with such a stupid device speaks volumes about their common sense, really.